s-abdullah/FirstGAN/README.md

 ## DCGAN
 DCGAN differs from the vanilla GAN in the following aspects:
 - All pooling and fully connected layers are removed
-- Pooling layers are replaced by strided convolutions (conv2d) in Discriminator and (transposeconv2d) fractionla strided convolutions in the Generator
+- Pooling layers are replaced by strided convolutions (conv2d) in Discriminator and (transposeconv2d) fractional strided convolutions in the Generator
 - BatchNorm is used in both networks
 - ReLU activations is used in generator except the output which usess tanh
 - Leaky ReLU in discrimintor

-### Addtional Tips from the paper
+#### Addtional Tips from the paper
 - Use Adam optimizer with lowered learned rate and explicit momemtum
 - Initial model weights with Normal distribution